Frequently Asked Questions

-RSL has selected NAMI (National Accreditation and Management Institute), an NFRC authorized company, as its certification agency for this program.
-Performance testing will be conducted every two years and an audit of RSL’s fabrication process will be done twice annually.
-RSL will identify approved IGU with NAMI logo and approval # etched in the bottom right corner of each IGU.
+RSL has selected NAMI (National Accreditation and Management Institute), an NFRC authorized company, as its certification agency for our safety and energy Performance testing is conducted every two years and an audit of RSL’s fabrication process is done twice annually.
+RSL identifies approved insulated glass with NAMI logo and approval # etched in the bottom right corner of each IGU.

-Architectural Testing for ASTM E2190 conducted successful seal durability testing (fogging, humidity & accelerated weathering) of RSL sealed insulating glass units and summarized the results in ATI report #89495.01-122-28.
+Intertek conducted successful seal durability testing (ASTM E2190 – fogging, humidity & accelerated weathering) of RSL sealed insulating glass units and summarized the results in ATI report #89495.01-122-28.
 NAMI certified these test results (report #NI1009973).

 RSL doorglass frames protect against moisture and air infiltration in two ways (frame to glass and frame to door).
 RSL vinyl and Impact frames both have co-extruded flaps on both frame to glass and frame to door edges.
 These white, watertight flaps eliminate oozing and provide an excellent seal.

 RSL’s injection molded frames use a frame to door sealant that is a white, foamed material combining the best qualities of closed cell foam and elastomer (rubbery) sealants.
 This high adhesion sealant has moderate surface tack with superior heat resistance (283 degrees F).The frame to glass sealant uses a mildew resistant, solid butyl that will not shrink, crack or become brittle.

 Are RSL Impact doorglass approved for use in Florida and other coastal areas with hurricane building codes?